Marwan-1/laravel-react-ecommerce-demo/README.md

 2.  **Set Up the Database:**
     * Open your MySQL client (like phpMyAdmin or TablePlus).
-    * Create a new, empty database named `ecommerce_test`.
-    * The provided `.env` file is already configured to connect to this database.
+    * Enter the credentials for the mysql database in the provided `.env` file.

 3.  **Prepare the Database:**
     Open a terminal inside the project folder and run the following command.
 This will create all the necessary tables and populate the database with sample products and the demo user account.